-- ♦ The establishment of three rural buffers as shown on FIG 9 which should remain as open countryside. - ♦ Ensuring that Blunsdon remains a separate and distinct entity separated from the Swindon Urban area. - ♦ Respecting the local landscape character including its setting and views into and out from the village. - ♦ Respecting the setting of the Broad Blunsdon and Lower Blunsdon Conservation Areas by conserving their special character and appearance.

-Development proposals in these Rural Buffers will only be supported where they are in accordance with SBCLP 2026 Policy EC5 (Farm Diversification) or are an essential requirement directly related to the economic or social needs of the rural community7.
-Where there is potential for development as set out in this policy and which results in harmful impacts, appropriate mitigation measures will need to be proposed.
+- ♦ Ensuring that Blunsdon remains a separate and distinct entity separated from the Swindon Urban area. - ♦ Respecting the local landscape character including its setting and views into and out from the village. - ♦ Respecting the setting of the Broad Blunsdon and Lower Blunsdon Conservation Areas by conserving their special character and appearance. - ♦ Where there is potential for development as set out in this policy and which results in harmful impacts, appropriate mitigation measures will need to be proposed.7